Rock On 2: Plot

-Meanwhile, on his birthday, Adi is visited by Joe and KD along with Adi's wife Sakshi (Prachi Desai) and Joe's wife Debbie (Shahana Goswami).
-Adi finds his son, Rob (whom he has named after Magik's only late member, Rob Nancy (Luke Kenny), sleeping in the car and wakes him up.
-As they later gather together, Joe and KD find Adi's poetry in his diary and ask him if he has a new tune they can play.
-The next morning, a regular chat between the trio swiftly turns into a past-hunting argument.
-This soon revealed that Adi is tormented by the failure of his music label in Mumbai, which took away, along with the money invested, a young, aspiring artist's life.
-KD blames Adi for trying to run away, while Adi ends up accusing Joe of being money-centric.
-However, the argument soon ceases, and Joe asks Adi to calm down as it is his birthday.
-They finally reconcile after an adventure.
-Sakshi asks Adi to return to Mumbai, but he refuses.
-The next day, Adi bids goodbye to his friend, and KD promises to return with Adi's bike and friends in three days' time.
-The film flashes back to Magik's old days.
+Meanwhile, on his birthday, Adi is visited by Joe and KD along with their families as well as his wife Sakshi and son Rob.
+As they later gather together, Joe and KD find Adi's poetry in his diary and ask him if he has a new tune they can play; he agrees.
+The next morning, a regular chat between the trio swiftly turns into a past-hunting argument which reveals that Adi is tormented by the failure of Magik's music label in Mumbai, which took away, along with the money invested, a young, aspiring artist's life.
+The trio blames each other for certain things that led to the label's downfall, but the argument soon ceases when Joe and Adi pacify each other.
+As the day ends, Adi bids goodbye to his friends and promises to return soon.